What is ICSI?

 OATS (combined Oligoasthenoteratozoospermia)

-If a man does not have any sperm in his ejaculate, but he is producing sperm, diagnosed by hormonal test, sperms might be retrieved through testicular sperm extraction, or testicular sperm aspiration (TESE or TESA).
-Sperm retrieved through TESE or TESA require the use of ICSI.
+If a man does not have any sperm in his ejaculate, but he is producing sperm, diagnosed by hormonal tests, sperms can be retrieved through testicular sperm extraction, or testicular sperm aspiration (TESE or TESA).
+Sperm retrieved through TESE or TESA require the use of ICSI for fertilization to happen.

-ICSI is also used in cases of retrogarde ejaculation if the sperm are retrieved from the man’s urine.
+ICSI is also used in cases of retrogarde ejaculation in which the sperms are retrieved from the man’s urine.